 The Koèna Dermaceutical Daily Moisturiser is a little different.
 It’s still multi-purpose, but it’s slightly more emollient than the Weleda.
 This means you can massage it in a bit more, and you don’t need to warm it up.
 They use a patented combination of ingredients called Resta-Plex, which helps to lock in extra hydration and moisture.
 Perfect for spot treating dry elbows and knees.Dermaveen Sensitive Relief Eczema Ointment works as a protective layer over the top of the skin.
 It’s perfect for skin that’s super sensitive, flaking, or excessively dry.
 I also really like using it to lock in other creams and treatments.
 It won’t absorb a huge amount, it’ll just stay like a protective blanket over the top of other products.
 Plus, the oat extract in the formula will assist with soothing the skin.
 A win-win situation!

 Embrace Body Creams

 There’s nothing wrong with a humble body cream.
 Some people simply don’t need multiple products, and a single body moisturiser just does the job.
-For a scented body experience you can’t go past the Ena Rose Geranium and Lavender Body Moisturiser.
-Beautifully scented, and packed with aloe, sweet almond oil, fatty alcohols and glycerin, to hydrate and moisturise the skin.
+For a scented body experience you can’t go past the Organic Formulation Hydrating Body Cream.
+Beautifully scented, and packed with aloe, shea butter, fatty alcohols and glycerin, to hydrate and moisturise the skin.